Sticker art: History

 Name tag stickers that were printed with the text "Hello my name is" were first introduced by C-Line Products in 1959 and became widely used in both graffiti and sticker art.
 The United States Postal Service's Label 228 sticker also became widely used in sticker art.

 In 1989 Shepard Fairey created the sticker Andre the giant has a posse and it has been recognised as an early example of printed sticker art in the United States.
+In 1996 Fairey altered the image of André the Giant and changed the text to read OBEY and Fairey has commented that "I felt like the face had a lot of resonance already and that I should continue with the branding of the image and just transition it into something that had more of an Orwellian connotation...". and since then this new image has been used in sticker art and become popular around the world for its ability to parody Orwellian propaganda.

-The first European (and non-American) sticker art project is that by Piermario Ciani, initially started in the 1980s within the Trax project and more intensely starting from 1991, as also documented by a catalogue published in that year.
+The first European sticker art project is that by Piermario Ciani, initially started in the 1980s within the Trax project and more intensely starting from 1991, as also documented by a catalogue published in that year.

 Solo One was one of the first graffiti artists to use stickers with tags on them in 1999.
 Since 2000, many graffiti artists and street artists, like Katsu or Barry McGee incorporated stickers in their production, using them as an alternative to tagging and bombing, or as autonomous art projects.